Educational Studies Doctor of Education (Ed.D.)

 - Core Interdisciplinary Experiences: Offers cross-disciplinary and cross-emphasis coursework perspectives and traditions cultivating a culture of collaboration, debate, and dialogue across scholar/practitioners.

 - Arts of the Practical Coursework: Enables educators to concretely consider the nature of learners, learning, teachers, and teaching from multiple perspectives and within the concrete realities of varied educational settings.

 III.
 Programmatic Features of the Ed.D.
 Coursework

 Program of Study

-- If a specialization is chosen, a minimum of 18 credit hours must be in the specialization.
+- Must take a minimum of 18 credit hours in a specialization

 - Required course for all doctoral programs: TEAC 995A Doctoral Seminar: Professional Seminar